-If you’re entering Libya as a media representative, you should get press accreditation from the Libyan authorities.
+If you choose to travel to Libya against FCO advice, you should consider your security arrangements carefully and take all necessary security precautions, including contingency plans.
+If you’re entering Libya as a media representative, you should get press accreditation from the relevant Libyan authorities.
 You must get permission before taking any photographs or interviewing at or near military facilities.
-If you are entering Libya for work or business, you should get the right visa, or risk deportation.
+If you choose to travel to Libya against FCO advice, you should get the right visa, or risk deportation.
 See Entry Requirements